ucupumar/ucupaint/README.md

 ### Installation
 Go to the [releases page](https://github.com/ucupumar/ucupaint/releases) and download according to your Blender version.
-Open Blender, go to Edit > User Preferences, select the add-ons tab and press the install button, browse to your downloaded addon zip file and click install add-on.
+Open Blender, go to Edit > User Preferences, select the add-ons tab and press the install button, browse to your downloaded addon zip file, and click install add-on.

 ### Location
 Blender 2.79: View 3D > Tool Shelf > Ucupaint